jtremback/cross-chain-validation/spec/valset-update-protocol.md

 ### Liveness
 Suppose that the IBC communication indeed successfully relays the demand *ChangeValidatorSet(V, SN)* to the baby blockchain.
-Therefore, either the validator set of the baby blockchain is set to *V* (if the *ChangeValidatorSet(V, SN)* is the only or the last demand of this type in a block at the baby blockchain) or the validator set is changed to some set *V'*.
+Therefore, the validator set of the baby blockchain should reflect this demand.
-If the first scenario occurs, the property is satisfied.
+This indeed happens at the end of a block, since every observed demand is applied in order for the baby blockchain to calculate the new validator set.

-In order for the property to be satisfied even if the second scenario occurs, we must show that *ChangeValidatorSet(V', SN')* is demanded after *ChangeValidatorSet(V, SN)*.
+Hence, the property is satisfied.

-We conclude that *ChangeValidatorSet(V', SN')* is the last demand of this type in a block.
+### Validator set change safety
-Moreover, we know that *ChangeValidatorSet(V, SN)* is also in the same block.
+Suppose that the validator set of the baby blockchain changes from *V* to *V'* in two consecutive blocks.
-Since the IBC communication is ordered, we conclude that indeed *ChangeValidatorSet(V', SN')* is demanded after *ChangeValidatorSet(V, SN)*.
+By construction of the protocol, we conclude that there exists a sequence of change validator set demands issued by the parent blockchain that result in *V'* when applied to *V*.
-Therefore, the property is satisfied.
+Recursively, we conclude that this holds for any two validator sets (irrespectively of the "block distance" between them).

 ### Stake safety

 If the validator *v* belong to the validator set of the baby blockchain, we know that a *ChangeValidatorSet(V, SN)* is demanded by the parent blockchain, where *v in V*.
 Since the stake is frozen at the moment of sending this demand, the first statement of the property is satisfied.

-A stake of a validator *v* is unfrozen at the parent blockchain upon a receiption of the *UnbondingOver* packet.
+A stake of a validator *v* is unfrozen at the parent blockchain upon a reception of the *UnbondingOver* packet.
 Since this packet is sent by the baby blockchain only after the unbonding period has elapsed, the second claim of the property holds.

 ### Stake liveness